 There are no additional incentives to keep the RSUs past vesting unless you believe the company is going to outperform the rest of the stock market.
 A diversified portfolio is much safer for planning your financial future.

 What Issues Should I Consider Regarding My Restricted Stock Units?
-(Free PDF)
+(Free PDF resource)

 Mega-Backdoor Roth Guide